 Click on the Review and Launch button located at the bottom of the page.

-Check all the properties set for this instance on Review tab and click on the Launch button if all is rightly set, to create a new instance of Trend Micro Security.
+Check all the properties set for this instance on Review tab; click on the Launch button if everything is correctly set to create a new instance of Trend Micro Security.

 In the popup window, to set the Private Key for an instance, select an existing key pair created in the Prerequisite document.